xdmushui/partner-center-sdk/develop/get-all-of-a-customer-s-orders.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 Gets a collection of all the orders for a specified customer.
-Note that there is a delay of up to 15 minutes between the time an order is submitted and when it will appear in a collection of a customer's orders.​
+There is a delay of up to 15 minutes between the time an order is submitted and when it will appear in a collection of a customer's orders.​

 ## Prerequisites